ronlemire2/UWP-Apps/README.md

 	* Package display name
 	* Delete the Package name GUID and replace with a new one from Tools->Create GUID->#4 Registry removing the brackets
 3. If not using ARM device, switch Solution Platform to x86 or x64

+# UWP-ScreenshotViewer
+**Description**

+ScreenshotViewer is a UWP Single Page App whose purpose is to centralized all my UWP App screenshots.
+The screenshots are displayed in a CoverFlow control.
+They are also listed in a ListView on the left of the CoverFlow.
+The ListView is binded to a CollectionViewSource for grouping purposes and is part of a SemanticZoom control.
+The ListView items in the ZoomedIn view are synchronized with the CoverFlow.

+**Setup**

+Screenshots are located at ronlemire2/UWP-ScreenshotViewer. **ScreenshotViewer does not work from this folder.** It works from the Local Data folder which allows adding more screenshots without rebuilding the app.
+To view the screenshots with the ScreenshotViewer, copy the contents of the UWP-ScreenshotViewer folder (including all .png files and the .json file) and place them in the App's Local Data folder (e.g. C:\Users\Ron\AppData\Local\Packages\EA5A52BD-749F-4151-9C37-6D5BC4D269FF_y2prydnfg9dzy\LocalState).
+Get the package part of this path from the Package.appmanifest's Packaging tab. **Note that the Local Data folder does not exist until ScreenshotViewer has been deployed.**

+**Use**

+The ListView starts in ZoomedIn view.
+Group Headers have a black background, white border and large font.
+Group Items have no border and a smaller font.
+Click a Group Header to zoom out.
+This will display only the groups in a list.
+Click a group item to go back to the ZoomedIn view positioned at that group.
+Click a Group Item to see it in the CoverFlow.
+ListView works with keyboard (up/down keys) and mousewheel.
+Below the CoverFlow are details about the Selected Screenshot.
+Below the details is a slider to move through the CoverFlow.
+Slider works with keyboard (left/right keys).
+Clicking a non-selected Screenshot in the CoverFlow will make it the Selected Screenshot.
+Mousewheel over the CoverFlow will move through screenshots.
+To add additional screenshots, add screenshot to Local Data folder and update screenshots.json.